-Important considerations before you apply to attend Ethnos360 Bible Institute
+Important considerations before you apply to Ethnos360 Bible Institute

 All of our instruction is in English.
-If English is not your first language, you will need to schedule a phone or Skype interview with the Admissions Director at the campus you are applying to.
+If English is not your first language, you will need to schedule a phone or Skype-type interview with our Admissions Director.
 If further English language evaluation is needed, we may ask you to take an English Proficiency Exam and send us the exam scores.
 We accept the following exams: TOEFL (Test of English as a Foreign Language) and IELTS (International English Language Testing System)

 A Suggested Carrier for Travel Medical Insurance: Patriot Travel Medical Insurance